JonasMendez/2BMux/README.md

 *   Parses a simple CSV matrix representing your 8-row plate.
 *   Handles plates with a variable number of columns (up to 12).
-*   Ignores empty cells or cells with non-sample text (e.g., "Blank").
+*   Ignores empty cells or cells with non-numeric text (e.g., "Blank").
 *   Maps the column position to a pre-defined 4-bp barcode.
 *   Accepts command-line arguments for plate number and input files.
-*   For multiple plates, run the script independently for each plate, using the proper plate number, and then concatenate output files for each.
+*   For multiple plates, run the script independently for each plate, using the proper plate number, and then concatenate output files for each and remove extra headers.
 ### Usage

 ```sh